Komboray/mongoDb-cheat-sheet/README.md

 # mongoDb-cheat-sheet
 This is a cheat sheet that has all the simple commands used to connect to mongoDb database.

-This is a non-relational database
+//This is a non-relational database that uses the structure of DATABASE-> COLLLECTION -> DOCUMENTS -> FIELDS

 //NOTE: mongoDb is used in the json format i.e, list[] then maps{} which are inside the maps e.t.c